sopra-steria-norge/scala-workshop/README.md

 This is the files for the Steria Scala hands-on workshop.

+Discover the Power of Sharing with Steria at [Youtube](http://www.youtube.com/watch?v=XUlcKR25PAQ&feature=related)

 It is based on the [Scala Koans](https://github.com/rubbish/scala-koans) by Luke Amdor and [Extreme Startup](https://github.com/rchatley/extreme_startup) by Richard Chatley and Matt Wynne.